Marcus Marius Gratidianus: Family and career

-Born Marcus Gratidius, Gratidianus was the son of Marcus Gratidius of Arpinum and Maria, the sister of Gaius Marius.
+Gratidianus was the son of Marcus Gratidius, of the gens Gratidia from Arpinum, and Maria, the sister of Gaius Marius.
 After his father's death, he was adopted by his uncle, Marcus Marius, whose name he then assumed according to Roman custom, becoming Marcus Marius Gratidianus.
 Gratidianus' aunt married Marcus Tullius Cicero, grandfather of the celebrated orator.
 Gratidianus was a close friend of his cousin, the young Cicero.
 He may also have had a particularly pungent relationship with his brother-in-law; there is reason to believe that his sister, Gratidia, was the first wife of Lucius Sergius Catilina, or "Catiline", who was later accused by Cicero of Gratidianus' torture and murder.

 Gratidius, his natural father, was a close friend of Marcus Antonius the orator and consul of 99 BC.
 He was killed circa 102 BC, while serving as a prefect under Antonius in Cilicia.
 In 92 BC, Antonius deployed his famed oratorical skills in defending his friend's son when Gratidianus was sued by the oyster-breeder and real-estate speculator Sergius Orata in a civil case involving the sale of a property on the Lucrine Lake.
 Orata was not without his own high-powered speaker, in the person of Lucius Licinius Crassus.
 Cicero says Orata was trying to force Gratidianus to buy back the property when Orata's business plan for farm-raised oysters fell through, perhaps because of unforeseen complications arising from water rights or fishing rights.
 Sometime before 91 BC, a claim, probably also a civil suit, was filed against Gratidianus by Gaius Visellius Aculeo, supported again by Crassus.
 A Lucius Aelius Lamia spoke on behalf of Gratidianus, but the grounds for the suit are unknown.

 Gratidianus was probably tribune of the plebs in 87 BC; if so, then he was among the six tribunes who left the city to take up arms when Lucius Cornelius Cinna, one of his uncle's allies, was banished.
-He was a legate that same year, probably the commander named Marius, who was sent north by Cinna with the objective of seizing Ariminum and cutting off any reinforcements that might be sent to Sulla from Cisalpine Gaul.
+He was a legate that same year, probably the commander named Marius who was sent north by Cinna with the objective of seizing Ariminum and cutting off any reinforcements that might be sent to Sulla from Cisalpine Gaul.
 This Marius defeated Publius Servilius Vatia and took control of his army.

 By the end of 87, Gratidianus had returned to Rome with Cinna and Gaius Marius.
 He took on the prosecution of Quintus Lutatius Catulus, a move that was later to prove fateful.
 Catulus had been the colleague of Marius during his consulship in 102 BC, and had shared his triumph over the Cimbri, but had later broken with him.
 Rather than face the inevitable guilty verdict, Catulus committed suicide.
 The charge was probably perduellio, submitted to the judgment of the people (iudicium populi), for which the punishment was death by scourging at the stake.